FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 ## ProgressLogging
 I know that some of you will be thinking: hold on, Julia already had a perfectly functioning progress API with `ProgressLogging.jl`, can't we just use that?
 Long story short, yes you can.
 But `Term`'s API gives you so much more control over what kind information to display and what it should look like.
-Nonetheless, many of you will want to use `ProgressLogging` in conjuction with Term, so we've made it possible, you just need to use Term's logger (see [Logger](@ref LoggingDoc)):
+Nonetheless, many of you will want to use `ProgressLogging` in conjunction with Term, so we've made it possible, you just need to use Term's logger (see [Logger](@ref LoggingDoc)):

 ```Julia